Sohan4513/ToDoBot/README.md

 4) Option to quit the bot with a 'q' command.

 ## Initiation:
-1) To initiate To-Do bot.
-Run: python todobot.py   or   python3 todobot.py
+1) To initiate To-Do bot, Run: python todobot.py   or   python3 todobot.py
 2) Follow the instructions and enjoy!